 When concerns arise about a student’s behaviour, or when a student is displaying chronic patterns of challenging behaviour, a more targeted response is required.
 This may include both support measures and disciplinary measures.

-Successful interventions are underpinned by strong staff-student relationships, as they require an understanding of the underlying factors influencing behaviour and the immediate triggers for its occurrence.
-So, while issuing a detention might be an appropriate response to a student who is being highly disruptive in a class, the teacher or appropriate staff member should also seek to identify the reasons and triggers for that student’s behaviour and address these where possible to reduce the likelihood of future problems.
+For example, issuing a detention might be an appropriate response to a student who is being highly disruptive in a class.
+The teacher or staff member should also identify the reasons and triggers for the behaviour and address these where possible to reduce future problems.

-The disciplinary measures that may be implemented for incidents of challenging behaviour will depend on the nature and severity of the incident.
-For more information on disciplinary measures including processes for suspension and expulsion see:
+The type of disciplinary measure used for challenging behaviour will depend on the nature and severity of the incident.
+For more information on disciplinary measures including processes for suspension and expulsion see: Disciplinary measures

-Any decisions made in relation to addressing challenging behaviours should be clearly documented and discussed with the student’s parent or guardian.
+Any decisions made about addressing challenging behaviours should be clearly documented and discussed with the student’s parent or guardian.

 A staged response